 The Tortuga Setout Divide is crammed full of pockets and hidey holes but unlike other pocket filled travel backpacks, it’s still easy to pack larger items.

 The main compartment is one big pocket with an internal mesh divider and internal compression straps.
-The second pocket is plenty big enough for underwear, t-shirts or toiletries and includes a notebook sized sleeve as well as smaller pockets for pens and electronics.
+The second pocket is plenty big enough for underwear, t-shirts or toiletries and includes a notebook-sized sleeve as well as smaller pockets for pens and electronics.

-There is a quick access pocket at the front to keep small items which you’ll need in a hurry and the padded laptop sleeve is against your back when wearing the bag.
+There is a quick access pocket at the front to keep small items that you’ll need in a hurry and the padded laptop sleeve is against your back when wearing the bag.
 Having your laptop at the back keeps the bag well balanced and makes it very easy to access without having to unpack anything else!
 The laptop sleeve also has some small internal pockets which are great for carrying paperwork or cables.

 At just 26-litres, the Tortuga Setout Divide backpack would be on the small side for even the lightest packing backpackers.
 Whilst it serves me very well as a daily use backpack, it is the expanding functions that makes it truly great for travel.